next-dev-team/next-capture-2-ocr/README-GITHUB-ACTIONS.md

 # GitHub Actions Release Workflow

-This document explains the automated release workflow for the OCR Screen Capture application.

-## Workflow Overview

-The GitHub Actions workflow automatically builds and releases the application for Mac and Windows platforms when:
+This repository includes an automated GitHub Actions workflow that builds and releases your OCR Screen Capture application for macOS and Windows platforms.

+## How It Works

+The workflow automatically triggers when:
 - Code is pushed to the `main` branch
 - A pull request is merged into the `main` branch

-## Required GitHub Secrets

-To enable the workflow, you need to configure the following secrets in your GitHub repository settings:

-### Required Secrets
-- `GITHUB_TOKEN` - Automatically provided by GitHub (no setup needed)

-### Optional Code Signing Secrets (Recommended for Production)

-#### macOS Code Signing
-- `APPLE_ID` - Your Apple ID email for notarization
-- `APPLE_ID_PASSWORD` - App-specific password for your Apple ID
-- `APPLE_TEAM_ID` - Your Apple Developer Team ID
+## What It Does

+1. **Builds for Multiple Platforms**: Creates builds for both macOS and Windows (Linux is intentionally skipped)
+2. **Creates Releases**: Automatically creates GitHub releases with version tags
+3. **Uploads Artifacts**: Attaches the built applications to the GitHub release
+4. **Unsigned Builds**: Builds applications without code signing for simplicity

+## Build Outputs

+- **macOS**:
-- `CSC_LINK` - Base64 encoded .p12 certificate file
+  - `.dmg` installer file
-- `CSC_KEY_PASSWORD` - Password for the .p12 certificate

-#### Windows Code Signing
-- `CSC_LINK_WIN` - Base64 encoded .p12 certificate file for Windows
-- `CSC_KEY_PASSWORD_WIN` - Password for the Windows certificate

-## How to Set Up Secrets

-1. Go to your GitHub repository
-2. Click on **Settings** tab
-3. Navigate to **Secrets and variables** → **Actions**
-4. Click **New repository secret**
-5. Add each secret with the exact name listed above
+  - `.zip` archive
+- **Windows**:
+  - `.exe` NSIS installer

+## No Setup Required

+The workflow is configured to build unsigned applications, so no additional setup or secrets are required.
+Just push your code to the main branch and the workflow will handle the rest!

 ## Workflow Features

-- ✅ Builds for macOS (DMG and ZIP)
-- ✅ Builds for Windows (EXE installer)
-- ✅ Automatic version tagging based on package.json
+- ✅ Automatic version detection from `package.json`
-- ✅ Creates GitHub releases with build artifacts
+- ✅ Git tagging with semantic versioning (`v1.0.0` format)
-- ✅ Supports code signing (when certificates are provided)
+- ✅ Cross-platform builds using GitHub's hosted runners
-- ✅ Caches dependencies for faster builds
+- ✅ Dependency caching for faster builds
-- ✅ Uploads build artifacts for 30 days retention
+- ✅ Build artifact retention (30 days)
+- ✅ Unsigned builds (no code signing required)

 ## Build Outputs